Pylons/pyramid/docs/narr/viewconfig.rst

   consideration when deciding whether or not to invoke the associated view callable.

-``check_csrf``
-  If specified, this value should be one of ``None``, ``True``, ``False``, or a string representing the "check name".
-If the value is ``True`` or a string, CSRF checking will be performed.
-If the value is ``False`` or ``None``, CSRF checking will not be performed.

-  If the value provided is a string, that string will be used as the "check name".
-If the value provided is ``True``, ``csrf_token`` will be used as the check name.

-  If CSRF checking is performed, the checked value will be the value of ``request.POST[check_name]``.
-This value will be compared against the value of ``request.session.get_csrf_token()``, and the check will pass if these two values are the same.
-If the check passes, the associated view will be permitted to execute.
-If the check fails, the associated view will not be permitted to execute.

-  Note that using this feature requires a :term:`session factory` to have been configured.

-  .. versionadded:: 1.4a2

 ``physical_path``
   If specified, this value should be a string or a tuple representing the :term:`physical path` of the context found via traversal for this predicate